Strong Smoke Organic Black Tea 2018

 About Lapsang Souchong

 This smoked certified organic Lapsang Souchong is the most popular and familiar Lapsang tea.This tea is crafted with the same traditional techniques used hundreds of years ago.
 Lapsang Souchong is the tea made famous by the British royal family and by Sir Arthur Conan Doyle’s fictitious character, Sherlock Holmes.
 Our Lapsang Souchong is smoked over red pine (horsetail pine), giving it the distinct rich smoked aroma and flavor.
-This tea is one of three smoked teas we currently carry, and is the strongest smoked variety.
+This tea is one of two smoked teas we currently carry, and is the strongest smoked variety.
 If you are looking for the original taste and quality of smoked tea, try our Tongmu Lapsang Souchong which is handmade in the birthplace of smoked teas, Tongmu Village.

 Origin Story of Smoked Tea